11058. Chasing a butterfly

 {

-The distance from vertex 1 to v is equal to cnt, store it in d[v].
+The value cnt, which equals the distance from vertex 1 to v, is stored in d[v].

 d[v] = cnt;